VW Tiguan Water Pump Problems and Replacement Guide (2009–2025)

 How to perform a Carbon Cleaning - VIDEO

-Tiguan 1 and 2 Water Pump Problems – 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017
+Tiguan Gen 1 and Gen 2 Water Pump Problems – 2009–2017

 The VW Tiguan uses the 2.0 turbo TSI engine, also found in many other VW/Audi models in this year range.
-These engines use timing chains and the water pump and thermostat housing are an assembly bolted to the front of the engine block.
+These engines use timing chains, and the water pump and thermostat housing are an assembly bolted to the front of the engine block.

 2 Different Water Pumps

-There are two different 2.0t TSI engines in Tiguan 1 / 2 models.
-The most common one has an engine code of CCTA, which can be found on the label on your upper timing cover.
+There are two different 2.0T TSI engines in Tiguan Gen 1/Gen 2 models.
+The most common engine code is CCTA, which can be found on the label on your upper timing cover.
 The less common is the CBFA engine code.
-This version has secondary air injection, and in some models CBFA engine code cars take a different water pump.
-You can locate the same label on your upper timing cover, or determine if your car has secondary air injection.
-If you have secondary air your car will have an additional air pipe attached to the side lower part of the airbox which runs to an electric pump in the front of your engine.
+This version has secondary air injection, and in some models, CBFA engine code cars use a different water pump.

 • If you are unsure which version is right for your car email us with your VIN and we can help.